African - American First Ladies of Distinction

 Mary Ann Shadd Cary

-Mary Ann Shadd Cary (1823 – 1893), an abolitionist, journalist, publisher, teacher and lawyer, was the first newspaper editor.
-She began publishing a weekly paper, the Provincial Freeman in 1853, whose motto was, “Self-reliance is the true road to independence.”
+Mary Ann Shadd Carey (1823–1893), an abolitionist, journalist, publisher, and lawyer, became the first Black woman newspaper editor.
+In 1853, she founded The Provincial Freeman with the motto, “Self-reliance is the true road to independence.”

 Mary Burnett Talbert

-Mary Burnett Talbert (1866 – 1923), a civil rights and ant-lynching activist, was the first to receive the NAACP Spingam Medal Award in 1922.
+Mary Burnett Talbert (1866–1923), a civil rights and anti-lynching activist, was the first to receive the NAACP Spingarn Medal Award in 1922 and was celebrated internationally for her leadership in women’s rights and racial justice.

 Rosa Louise McCauley Parks